grafana/grafana/docs/sources/panels/panel-library.md

 Also, library panels can also be created using the “Share” option for any panel.

-Once created, you can modify the library panel.  can be modified, and once saved, all instances of the library panel will represent these modifications.
+Once created, you can modify the library panel using any dashboard on which it appears.
+Once the library panel changes are saved, all instances of the library panel will reflect these modifications.

 ## Add a library panel